Softwire/DynamiteJS/README.md

 If you're a bit lost or don't know how to get started, just ask one of our volunteers to help you out.

 Extension: extend your bot to also choose Dynamite at random.
-Remember it is limited to using up to 100 dynamite per game.
+Remember it is limited to using up to 100 Dynamite per game.

 ## Task #2
 Now fill in the code for `customBot.js`.
 This can use any strategy of your choosing/designing.